nevrome/janno/README.md

 Individual contributors would create packages in dedicated poseidon folders in their user project directories, e.g. `/project1/user/xyz/poseidon/2018_Lamnidis_Fennoscandia`.
 That way, subfolders belong to individual maintainers and be writable only by them.

-The poseidon admins (currently Stephan, Wolfgang, Ayshin and Clemens) would then link these packages into the official `/projects1/poseidon` repo, where we distinguish ancient and modern genotype data:
+The poseidon admins would then link these packages into the official `/projects1/poseidon` repo, located on the HPC storage unit of the MPI-SHH, where we distinguish ancient and modern genotype data:

 ```
 /projects1/poseidon/ancient/…